udacity/CarND-Traffic-Sign-Classifier-Project/README.md

 To meet specifications, the project will require submitting three files:
 * the Ipython notebook with the code
 * the code exported as an html file
-* a writeup report either as a markdown or pdf file.
+* a writeup report either as a markdown or pdf file

 Creating a Great Writeup
 ---